Pullbacks of metric bundles and Cannon-Thurston maps: Metric bundles

 \section{Metric bundles}

-In this section we recall necessary definitions and some elementary properties of the primary objects of study in this paper namely, that of metric bundles and metric graph bundles from \cite{pranab-mahan}.
-We make a minor modification to the definition of a metric bundle.
-See Definition \ref{defn-mbdle} below.
-This is a slight generalization of the notion of metric bundles due to \cite{pranab-mahan}; but we use the same definition of metric graph bundles as in \cite{pranab-mahan}.
+In this section, we recall necessary definitions and some elementary properties of the primary objects of study in this paper namely, metric bundles and metric graph bundles from \cite{pranab-mahan}.
+We make a minor modification (see Definition \ref{defn-mbdle2}) to the definition of a metric bundle but use the same definition of metric graph bundles as in \cite{pranab-mahan}.